amandamfielding/hungry-sharks/README.md

 - There are controls for pause and play.
 - The number of fish are displayed and decrease with every successful click.
 - On entering the next round, a modal will alert the player and the label for the level number will change.
-- Sound can be turned on or off.

 ### Bonus features